nikomc/nikomc.github.io/_posts/.ipynb_checkpoints/2020-07-31-this-week-synthetic-biology-1-checkpoint.md

 ---

+Would you rather receive **_This Week in Synthetic Biology_** directly to your inbox?
+[Sign up for the newsletter](https://synbio.substack.com/).

 Every week, on Friday, I share the latest in synthetic biology research and news, in an effort to provide consistent updates on this exciting field.
 Inspired by [Microbiome Digest](https://microbiomedigest.com/).
 Did I miss something?
 That happens -- please send me a message!

-Rather receive **_This Week in Synthetic Biology_** directly to your inbox?
-[Sign up for the newsletter here](https://synbio.substack.com/).

 #### July 31, 2020